ChefKeith/ChefKeith/README.md

 - 👋 Hi, I’m @ChefKeith
 - 👀 I’m interested in cloud architecture
 - 🌱 I’m currently learning aws Dev/ops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a job
-- 📫 How to reach me ...
+- 📫 How to reach me yourcloudarchitect@outlook.com

 <!---
 ChefKeith/ChefKeith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.